dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-cache.md

 <details>

-<summary> 📹 Check out this video demo to see how Declarative caching works!</summary>
+<summary> 📹 Check out this video demo to see how declarative caching works!</summary>

 This video demonstrates the concept of Declarative caching, how to run it using the dbt Cloud scheduler, and how fast your dashboards load as a result.